Mole removal without scarring by Cosmetic Doctors

 What to expect

-Scarless mole removal is a Doctor-only procedure and typically performed by our Medical Director, Dr Gavin Scriven.
-You will first have a consultation with Dr Gav who will assess your dermatological history and the lesions you wish you to remove and determine whether you’re a good candidate for the procedure.
+Scarless mole removal is a Doctor-only procedure and performed only by our Senior Cosmetic Doctors.
+You will first have a consultation with our Doctor who will assess your dermatological history and the lesions you wish you to remove and determine whether you’re a good candidate for the procedure.

 For any suspicious-looking moles or moles that have changed in colour, shape or size, we will recommend a shave biopsy be taken for pathology testing to ensure the lesion is benign prior to treatment.